solliancenet/conference-ai-workshop/guide.md

     But how does the LLM, which a large language model pre-trained on Internet data know anything about FoundationaLLM whose website was not even around when the LLM was trained?

     Simply put, we gave it a text description of FoundationaLLM at the same time that we submitted the user prompt and system prompt to the LLM.
-This is an example of in-context learning, as you have provided the agent some knowledge that the underyling LLM was not trained upon to use as a reference when answering questions.
+This is an example of in-context learning, as you have provided the agent some knowledge that the underlying LLM was not trained upon to use as a reference when answering questions.

     In the next task, you will take a look at the source text that was configured for use by the agent, to give this knowledge.

 ## 3. Access the Agent configuration

 FoundationaLLM (FLLM) follows a configuration-based approach to defining FLLM agents.
 This enables organizations to manage agents and their behaviors without requiring code modifications or new deployments.

 Follow the steps below to sign in to Azure and access your files: